connor-french/workr/README.md

 # workr
 `workr` is a package to house a series of R workshops authored by [Graduate Center Digital Fellows](https://digitalfellows.commons.gc.cuny.edu/) Connor French and Natalie O'Shea.
 The workshops are in service of the CUNY [Graduate Center Digital Initiatives](https://gcdi.commons.gc.cuny.edu/), which "brings together the work of leading scholars and technologists at the CUNY Graduate Center to pioneer new modes of inquiry that integrate digital tools and methods into the research, teaching, and service missions of the university."

+There are currently two workshops in the series:
-The first workshop in the series is the "Data Wrangling in R" workshop hosted at the CUNY Graduate Center on 10/22/2019.
+* Data Wrangling in R. First hosted at the CUNY Graduate Center on 10/22/2019
+* Reproducible Data Analysis in R. First hosted at the CUNY Graduate Center on 2/19/2020

 The package will be updated with new workshops as they become available.

 ## Getting started